Common Pregnancy Worries Women Experience

-With this awareness come new, and very real, concerns.
+With this awareness comes new, and very real, concerns.
 How will you be physically able to handle everything – job, home, older children?
 How will you be able to stretch yourself emotionally?
 How will your relationship with your mate change now that you are so preoccupied with your pregnancy?
 What about the baby?

 If your expanding breasts don’t yet obstruct your view of your feet, your abdomen soon will, and so you can’t always look down to see where you are stepping.
 Since your body is changing rapidly, your balance will not be as secure or as graceful as it used to be.
-In the months to come, you will not only become less graceful, but also less agile.
+In the months to come, you will not only become less graceful but also less agile.

 There is no need to worry unduly about minor falls.
-Your baby is well protected by the natural shock absorbers of your abdominal muscles, uterine muscles, fetal membranes, and the amniotic fluid, all of which cushion any outside blows.
+Your baby is well protected by the natural shock absorbers of your abdominal muscles, uterine muscles, fetal membranes and the amniotic fluid, all of which cushion any outside blows.
 It would take an accident that seriously injures mommy to have even a remote chance of injuring baby.

 While baby is unlikely to be hurt by a fall, you may be.
 A sprained ankle or twisted knee is no cakewalk without painkillers, and might necessitate x-rays or other medical interventions you would rather avoid.
 Realize the natural limitations that your new body imposes.

-It is inevitable that you will be afraid that your baby will be imperfect, that’s why moms and dads count fingers and toes with such delight right after birth.
+One of the inevitable pregnancy worries you will experience is that your baby will be imperfect; that’s why moms and dads count fingers and toes with such delight right after birth.
 Minor imperfections like birthmarks, skin tags, an oddly shaped head (it will look nice and round in a day or two) often alarm new parents the day of birth.